 In 2016, a Listeria outbreak linked to Dole packaged salads included 19 confirmed illnesses in the U.S. and one fatality.
 In Canada, 14 people were sickened and three of them died, although Canadian health officials had not determined if Listeria was the cause of those deaths.
 All 33 patients were hospitalized.
 One of them was a pregnant woman.

 The salads linked to that outbreak were produced at Dole’s facility in Springfield, OH.
 FDA inspectors found Listeria at the plant year before the outbreak, as Food Poisoning Bulletin was first to report in March 2016 by obtaining records through a Freedom of Information Act (FOIA) request.
 The documents show the company found Listeria in the plant in early 2014 and “infrequently” before that.

-Records show Dole issued a Listeria recall for bagged salads in March 2014, October 2012 and June 2012.
-And a Salmonella recall for bagged salads in April 2012.
+Records show Dole issued a Listeria recall for bagged salads in March 2014, October 2012, and June 2012.
+And a Salmonella recall for bagged salads was issued in April 2012.
 Salads produced at the Springfield plant were included in three of these recalls.

 Experienced Listeria Lawyers

 If you developed a Listeria infection after eating salad produced by Dole and would like to discuss your legal options, please contact our Listeria lawyers.
 Our Food Safety Team has more experience handling Listeria lawsuits than any other law firm in the country securing some of the largest Listeria settlements in U.S. history including a recent award of $6.4 million.

 This post was originally published on December 22, 2021, and updated on February 2, 2022, to reflect an additional case.